 I also can't watch the main disc of Shin Gojira yet, but since a print of the film is included on DVD in this set I am able to watch that on my laptop.
 So the other night I sat down to watch the first new true Godzilla movie in twelve years for only my second time to see how it holds up a year later, and to see if I could hopefully make better sense of it this time around.

 I've loved the Godzilla series forever.
 Godzilla 1984 is a movie whose imagery is burned into my psyche, and was probably one of the first pieces of genre fiction to really have a big impact on me.
-I always remember being mesmerized by the movie poster and the haunting, out-of-context movie stills of Godzilla prowling around an unnervingly empty Shinjuku Prefecture that’s still lit up as if the night shift salarymen were still making their rounds.
+I always remember being mesmerized by the movie poster and the haunting, out-of-context movie stills of Godzilla prowling around the disquietingly empty neon canyons of Shinjuku, still lit up as if the night shift salarymen were still making their rounds.
 In fact, it's probably directly responsible for a not-insignificant portion of my aesthetic preferences.
 In the 90s I remember being exposed to both the Hanna-Barbera Godzilla cartoon show and the Trendmasters Godzilla action figure line (which was my big clue the film series was still going) at about the same time, and I always made an attempt to watch the older movies whenever they would show up in horror movie marathons or if I found a copy at the local video store.
 When I first saw the original Gojira I was blown away by its maturity and tone, and it's a film that's only grown with me and I understand better the more I learn about Japan and East Asian history and culture.
 Then came 1998 and the TriStar reimagining and Godzilla was big in the West in a way I'd never seen before, and getting to see Godzilla 2000 in theatres two years later was a thrilling experience even if I was one of only four people there.
 I absolutely loved it, and it's still a series favourite of mine.

 (I suppose another reason Species and Shin Gojira kinda feel like they go together for me is because they're both sci-fi stories that were huge influences on my development during the mid- to late-1990s, supplanting Star Trek in the focus of my genre fiction lens.)